NovelaDevices/CalibrateImage/README.md

-A simple tool to calibrate an image plane for calibrated sketch building when reverse engineering parts.
+A simple tool for FreeCAD to resize an image plane for calibrated sketch building when reverse engineering parts.

 ## Features
 - GUI dialog